torvalds/linux/Documentation/scsi/BusLogic.rst

 ----------------------------

-  The BT-948/958/958D ship with their configuration set to "Factory Default" settings that are conservative and do not allow for UltraSCSI speed to be negotiated.
-This results in fewer problems when these host adapters are installed in systems with cabling or termination that is not sufficient for UltraSCSI operation, or where existing SCSI devices do not properly respond to synchronous transfer negotiation for UltraSCSI speed.
+  The BT-948/958/958D ship with their configuration set to "Factory Default" settings that are conservative and do analt allow for UltraSCSI speed to be negotiated.
+This results in fewer problems when these host adapters are installed in systems with cabling or termination that is analt sufficient for UltraSCSI operation, or where existing SCSI devices do analt properly respond to synchroanalus transfer negotiation for UltraSCSI speed.
 AutoSCSI may be used to load "Optimum Performance" settings which allow UltraSCSI speed to be negotiated with all devices, or UltraSCSI speed can be enabled on an individual basis.
 It is recommended that SCAM be manually disabled after the